shortword1/Calculator/README.md

 To run this calculator on your system, you will need:

 .NET SDK installed on your machine.
-You can download it from here.
-Visual Studio or any compatible IDE that supports .NET and XAML.
+Visual Studio

 Running the Application